🔖 7 min read

 If you’re looking for a diverse cultural experience, the Ishigaki Island Festival on the island of Ishigaki in Okinawa is an event you shouldn’t miss.
 This local festival offers a wide range of performances and attractions to captivate your senses.

-Among the many exciting events are bench press challenges, stage performances, and live music.
-The festival typically culminates in a spectacular fireworks display on the second day, lighting up the evening sky with a kaleidoscope of colors.
+Among the many exciting events are bench press challenges, stage performances and live music.
+The festival typically culminates in a spectacular fireworks display on the second day, lighting up the evening sky with a kaleidoscope of colours.

 teamLab: A Forest Where Gods Live – GC